-- 6.5.1 There are 28 referenced footpaths and a further 17 un-referenced, some being convenience accesses, within the Parish boundary of which two are not defined as Rights of Way.
-Their total length is approximately 28 Km (17 miles), the shortest (BV19) being approximately 0.16 (0.1 miles) and the longest (BV29 is 3.4 km (2.1 miles).
+- 6.5.1 There are 28 footpaths registered on the definitive map and a further 17 un-registered, some being convenience accesses, within the Parish boundary of which two are not defined as Rights of Way.
+Their total length is approximately 28 km (17 miles), the shortest (BV19) being approximately 0.16 (0.1 miles) and the longest (BV29 is 3.4 km (2.1 miles)).
 The main ones are maintained by Dacorum Borough Council and volunteers from The Chiltern Society.
-The Society's footpath maps numbers 5 and 17 the relevant ones for the Parish.
-A footpath map can be found in APPENDIX E and full in the Environment Report in the Additional Evidence section of the Neighbourhood Plan webpage. - Two long distance paths (LDP's) pass through the Parish; The Hertfordshire Way and the Chiltern Way.
+The Chiltern Society publish a comprehensive set of walks leaflets on their website (maps 5 and 1 7 are the relevant ones for the parish) and HCC publish a Rights of Way GIS Map based on the Definitive Map on their website.
+HCC produced a May 2023 version of the definitive map specifically for this Neighbourhood Plan (see APPENDIX F).
+Further information in the Environment Report in the Additional Evidence section of the Neighbourhood Plan webpage. - 6.5.2 Two long distance paths (LDP's) pass through the Parish; The Hertfordshire Way and the Chiltern Way.
 Both go through, and cross over one another in St Lawrence Churchyard. - 6.5.3 Some traditional areas for walking such as routes through the Box Moor Trust land have changed focus.
 There is now livestock in this area to facilitate management for biodiversity and walking on the land with dogs is now discouraged.
 On the other hand, during preparation of the Plan, an ancient track was identified linking Duckhall Farm to Little Hay Farm and beyond.
 Bovingdon Parish Council Outdoor Committee are progressing the possibility of opening up this ancient path. - 6.5.4 Strategically the footpaths do not appear to have been planned with adequate forethought to enable walking access around the village.
 As an example, Path BV15, which is a useful cut-through from Green Lane to Hamer Close, provides a link to the Moody Estate, but does not allow access to / from Rymill Close.
 It would be very useful to have a link between Ryder Close and the High Street.
-New developments should include pathways within their layouts which facilitated pedestrian access to other areas of the village.
+New developments should include pathways within their layouts which facilitate pedestrian access to other areas of the village.
 Anecdotal information gathered during consultation on the Neighbourhood Plan suggests that new footpaths from existing homes to the centre of the village, for example, from Lancaster Drive would encourage people to walk rather than use their cars.
 Future housing developments should consider whether and how this can be achieved. - 6.5.5 The Neighbourhood Plan survey responses indicated that 42% of residents enjoy walking, 31% of whom walk with their dogs.
 It is very important that footpaths and pavements are "safe".
 This includes the maintenance of surfaces as well as personal safety.
 Many footpaths are not well maintained.
-57% of respondents to the survey wanted to see improvements to footpaths and more access to the countryside. - 6.5.6 In accordance with NPPF para 110, planning policies should protect and enhance public rights of way and access, including taking opportunities to provide better facilities for users, for example by adding links to existing rights of way networks.
+57% of respondents to the survey wanted to see improvements to footpaths and more access to the countryside.